-Then we denote as usual $\Jac (\sC) : = \Pic^0(\sC)$, and $\sC$ is a principal homogeneous space over $\Jac (\sC)$ (\cite{steklov}, Chapter 2 of \cite{dolg-cime}), in particular, the Mordell--Weil group, the group of $\sK$-rational points of $\Jac (\sC)$ acts on $\sC$.

-The torsion subgroup of the Mordell--Weil group will be a major source for the construction of numerically trivial automorphisms (see especially Section \ref{s:constr}).
+Then we denote as usual $\Jac (\sC) : = \Pic^0(\sC)$, and $\sC$ is a principal homogeneous space over $\Jac (\sC)$ (\cite{steklov}, Chapter 2 of \cite{dolg-cime}); in particular, the Mordell--Weil group, the group of $\sK$-rational points of $\Jac (\sC)$ acts on $\sC$.
+We highlight that the torsion subgroup of the Mordell--Weil group will be a major source for the construction of numerically trivial automorphisms (see especially Section \ref{s:constr}).

-The geometrical counterpart of $ \Jac (\sC) $ is the Jacobian surface $ J(S)$, a suitable compactification of the sheaf of groups $\sR^1 f_* \hol_S / \sR^1 f_* \ZZ$ (whose stalks have a connected component of the identity which is either an elliptic curve, or $\CC^*$, or $\CC$: in the last case one says that the fibre is of additive type).
+The geometrical counterpart of $ \Jac (\sC) $ is the Jacobian surface $ J(S)$, a suitable compactification of the sheaf of groups $\sR^1 f_* \hol_S / \sR^1 f_* \ZZ$ (whose stalks have a connected component of the identity which is either an elliptic curve, or $\CC^*$, or $\CC$: in the latter cases one says that the fibre is of multiplicative resp.\ additive type).

-$ J(S)$ has the property that the singular fibres of $J(S)$ are the same as the singular fibres $F$ of $S$ when $F$ is not multiple, while they are isogenous to $F_{\red}$ when $F$ is multiple.
-In this way, even if the global topological behaviour of $J(S)$ differs from that of $S$, at least the topological nature of the fibres is the same.
+The Jacobian surface $ J(S)$ has the property that the singular fibres of $J(S)$ are the same as the singular fibres $F$ of $S$ whenever $F$ is not multiple, while they are isogenous to $F_{\red}$ when $F$ is multiple.
+In this way, even if the global topological behaviour of $J(S)$ may differ significantly from that of $S$, at least the topological nature of the fibres is the same.

 Now, the curve $\sC$ admits also automorphisms which do not act as the identity on the field $\sK$, and we have an exact sequence